As a landlord, you may wonder if you are allowed to evict a tenant with active military status.

 Being on active military status provides certain protections under the Servicemembers Civil Relief Act.
 These include civil actions, such as evictions.

 These protections are in place in order to help our military personnel stay focused on their essential jobs without worrying about their lives back home.
-But it sometimes becomes necessary to evict a servicemember.
+But sometimes, it becomes necessary to evict a servicemember.

-Step 1: Military service verification
+Step 1: Active military status verification

 Step 2: Determining whether the SCRA applies